shartmannhygi/clientlibrary/README.md

 ##Current Issues##
 Currently there are issues with some of the calls these are:
  * CreateTransaction : The url field is not returned in the response for Hosted Payment Requests
- * GetCaptureStatus : Has issues on the API
  * UpdateTransaction : Currently Incomplete

 ##Using the Library##